openstack-k8s-operators/data-plane-adoption/docs/ceph/ceph_rgw.md

 (external_deployment_steps), and a cephadm compatible spec is generated in `/home/ceph-admin/specs/rgw` from the [ceph_mkspec][3] ansible module.
-Find and patch the RGW spec, specifying the right placement using the labels approach and change the the rgw backend port to **8090** to avoid conflicts with the [Ceph Ingress Daemon][2] (*)
+Find and patch the RGW spec, specifying the right placement using the labels approach, and change the rgw backend port to **8090** to avoid conflicts with the [Ceph Ingress Daemon][2] (*)